-- 4.1.
+- 4. General requirements - 4.1.
 Operating modes of dual-fuel engines and vehicles - 4.1.1.
 Conditions for a dual-fuel engine to operate in diesel mode

 A dual-fuel engine may only operate in diesel mode if, when operating in diesel mode, it has been certified according to all the requirements of this Regulation concerning diesel engines.